 The cost of a drag and drop website will not exceed $60 if the entire design, dragging and content is done in-house.

 If copywriting is outsourced it will cost nearly $500 or a basic website in US, lesser in India.

 26% of all websites developed across the world are powered by WordPress, their main advantage being that WP is highly flexible.

 It allows you to create basically any kind of website you need.
 Developing on WordPress requires technical skills as it involves using FTP, settinweeks to master, hiring a WordPress developer is the other option.
 The following are the cost factors for a WordPress website:

 - Website Hosting Cost: A hosting is from where your site can be accessed by users.
-The cost will range from $5 to thousands per month depending on the number of visitors.
-There are three types of hosting shared, VPS and dedicated and each cost differently.
+The cost will range between $5 to thousands per month depending on the number of visitors.
+There are three types of hosting shared, VPS and dedicated and each costs differently.

 - FTP: It stands for File Transfer Protocol and enables managing your website files.
 It will cost near to $50.